-1. Purpose.
+- 1. Purpose.
 This test method is performed to determine the effectiveness of the seal of semiconductor devices.
 The immersion of the device under evaluation into liquid at widely different temperatures subjects it to thermal and mechanical stresses which will readily detect a defective terminal assembly, or a partially closed seam or molded enclosure.
 Defects of these types can result from faulty construction or from mechanical damage such as might be produced during physical or environmental tests.
 The immersion test is generally performed immediately following such tests because it will tend to aggravate any incipient defects in seals, seams, and bushings which might otherwise escape notice.
 This test is essentially a laboratory test condition, and the procedure is intended only as a measurement of the effectiveness of the seal following this test.
 The choice of fresh or salt water as a test liquid is dependent on the nature of the device under test.
 When electrical measurements are made after immersion cycling to obtain evidence of leakage through seals, the use of a salt solution instead of fresh water will facilitate detection of moisture penetration.
 This test provides a simple and ready means of detection of the migration of liquids.
-Effects noted can include lowered insulation resistance, corrosion test, although it may incidentally reveal inadequacies in these respects.

-2. Procedure.
-The test consists of successive cycles of immersions, each cycle consisting of immersion in a hot bath of fresh (tap) water at a temperature of $65^{\circ}C + 5^{\circ}C$ , $-0^{\circ}C$ followed by immersion in a cold bath.
+Effects noted can include lowered insulation resistance, corrosion of internal parts, and appearance of salt crystals.
+The test described is not intended as a thermal-shock or corrosion test, although it may incidentally reveal inadequacies in these respects. - 2.
+Procedure.
+The test consists of successive cycles of immersions, each cycle consisting of immersion in a hot bath of fresh (tap) water at a temperature of $65^{\circ}$ C $+5^{\circ}$ C, $-0^{\circ}$ C followed by immersion in a cold bath.
 The number of cycles, duration of each immersion, and the nature and temperature of the cold bath shall be as indicated in the applicable test condition listed in the specified test.

-Test condition Number of cycles Duration of each immersion (minutes) Immersion bath (cold) Temperature of cold bath (°C) A 2 15 Fresh (tap) water 25, +10, -5 В 2 15 Saturated solution of sodium chloride and water.
-25, +10, -5 с 5 60 Saturated solution of sodium chloride and water.
+Test condition Number of cycles Duration of each immersion (minutes) Immersion bath (cold) Temperature of cold bath (°C) А 2 15 Fresh (tap) water 25, +10, -5 В 2 15 Saturated solution of sodium chloride and water.
+25, +10, -5 С 5 60 Saturated solution of sodium chloride and water.
 0 ±3